thanos-io/thanos/docs/storage.md

 If you don't want to use the same container for the segments (best practise is to use `<container_name>_segments` to avoid polluting listing of the container objects) you can use the `large_file_segments_container_name` option to override the default and put the segments to other container.
+_In rare cases you can switch to [Dynamic Large Objects (DLO)](https://docs.openstack.org/swift/latest/overview_large_objects.html) by setting the `use_dynamic_large_objects` to true, but use it with caution since it even more relies on eventual consistency._

 [embedmd]:# (flags/config_bucket_swift.txt yaml)
 ```yaml